svivaramneni/notes/Javascript/README.md

 2. function name.
 This example is a ananymous function. since it doesnot have a name.
 3. parameters.
 4. body fo the function.
-* An innter function also enjoys access to the parameters and variables of the functions it is nested within.
+* An inner function also enjoys access to the parameters and variables of the functions it is nested within.
 * The function object created by a function literal contains a link to that outer context.
 This called closure.
 This is the source of enormous expressive power.
 * Invoking a function suspends the execution of the current function, passing control and parameters to the new function.
 In addition to the declared parameters, every function receives two additional parameters: this and arguments.
 The this parameter is very important in object oriented programming, and its value is determined by the invocation pattern.
 There are four patterns of invocation in JavaScript: the method invocation pattern, the function invocation pattern, the constructor invocation pattern, and the apply invocation pattern.
 The patterns differ in how the bonus parameter this is initialized.
 ### Method Invocation Pattern: